alfiannajih/sql-project-portfolio/powerlifting_data/powerlift_case_study_docs.md

 # Case Study <a name=case_study></a>
+**Disclaimer: Most of the query are separated by gender because there is some gap between each gender (male, female, and neutral gender) in average lift number.**
 ## Table of Contents
 1. [Percentage of powerlifter's gender](#gender_count)
 2. [The number of powerlifter that join the meet within 5 year range (Separated by the gender)](#count_powerlifter)